Category: Pharmaceuticals and Biotechnology

 Nutritional solution for muscle atrophy

-Researcher: Prof. Shenhav Cohen
+Researcher: Prof. Shenhav Shemer

 Loss of muscle mass occurs naturally with aging and in many human diseases (e.g. cancer, diabetes, renal failure, motor-neuron diseases, AIDS, neurodegenerative diseases).
 It is considered to be the major immediate cause of death in many patients with cancer, and...